alloc/ople/docs/polling.md

 // Check the record every 30 seconds. startPolling(record, 30)

-// Manual pulls reset the polling timer. record.pull()
+// Manual sync resets the polling timer. record.sync()

 // Stop polling for changes to this record. endPolling(record)